 This two-minute virtual tour will walk you through the exciting spaces in the CTI building concept.

-Check out the progress of the build of the CTI through the Live Eye on the construction site.
+Check out the construction progress of the CTI through the on-site Live Eye.

 The CTI will be a world-class facility, purpose-built to encourage innovation, applied research, project-based learning with industry and community partners.
 Instead of traditional classrooms and laboratories, the CTI will provide 93,000 sq. ft. of open concept gathering spaces, cutting-edge prototyping labs and makerspaces, interactive technology zones, digital media studios and demonstration areas for showcasing new products and technologies.

 An invaluable resource for companies and communities, the CTI will bring together interdisciplinary teams of faculty, students and industry experts to solve complex, real-world problems.
 The CTI will act as an outsourced R&D department for manufacturing companies, providing a supportive, low-risk environment where they can experiment with leading-edge technologies and transform ideas into operational efficiencies and marketable products and services.